Finance, Real Estate & Insurance

 Here are some things you can do to start preparing yourself for positions in finance, real estate or insurance:

-- Come into the Center for Student Professional Development to meet with a staff member during our drop-in times.
+- Come into the Center for Student Professional Development to meet with a staff member during our walk-in hours.

 - Visit or join one of the Student Groups related to finance.